Verification of Medical Devices

 - to test as little as possible and

 - only as much as necessary.

 To optimize tests as far as possible so that several parameters can be tested in one test case.
 And because documentation is half the battle.
-So that you can also prove that your products are safe and efficient it is important that you possess:
+So that you can also prove that your Medical Devices are safe and efficient it is important that you possess: